 Once the object has been copper buffed, it is thoroughly cleaned and rinsed to prepare it for a bright nickel plating bath.
 This step is vital for the last step, chrome plating.
 It offers a high luster, corrosion protection and adds wear resistance.

 The last step in the process is chrome plating.
 This is done by immersing the nickel plated object in a highly concentrated chromic acid solution to apply a thin coat of chromium to the object using an electric current.
 The chrome layer adds a bluish color (compared with the yellowish color of nickel), and protects the nickel against tarnishing, minimizing scratching, and significantly contributes to corrosion resistance.
-When plating is not desired on certain areas of the substrate, stop offs are applied to prevent the bath from coming in contact with the substrate.
+When plating is not desired on certain areas of the substrate, stop offs are applied to prevent build up by the metal deposition being applied to the parts.

 After the object has been chrome plated, it is rinsed for the last time before going through our meticulous quality inspection to ensure an bright even chrome plating.

-The overall appearance of chrome plating is only as good as the preparation of the component.
+The overall appearance of a high quality chrome finish is only as good as the prep and polishing process.
 With that in mind, we strive to continuously improve the way we work, as always, focusing on fine tuning our process to deliver the highest quality finishes to our customers in a timely manner.